Robert Flaherty Film Seminar

 How Can UMass Students Apply?

-In a separate document, please create your application with the following sections, and submit it via email to Professor Shawn Shimpach at firstname.lastname@example.org by Feb 8, 2019.
+In Please create your application with the following sections, and submit it via email to Professor Shawn Shimpach at firstname.lastname@example.org by Friday, Feb 14, 2020.
 Notifications will be sent out soon after the deadline.

 Name, college, year, email address, home address, phone number